HendrickFS/hendrickfs.github.io/src/content/posts/iot-dt_difference/iot-dt-difference.md

 ## Discussion

-&nbsp;&nbsp;&nbsp;&nbsp;The analysis presented in Table 1 highlights the complementary rela- tionship between Internet of Things (IoT) and Digital Twin (DT) technologies.
+&nbsp;&nbsp;&nbsp;&nbsp;The analysis presented in Table 1 highlights the complementary relationship between Internet of Things (IoT) and Digital Twin (DT) technologies.
 While both technologies are often mentioned together, they serve distinct purposes and operate at different levels of abstraction within a system architecture.

-&nbsp;&nbsp;&nbsp;&nbsp;IoT is fundamentally responsible for enabling interconnectivity and physical inter- action with physical entities.
+&nbsp;&nbsp;&nbsp;&nbsp;IoT is fundamentally responsible for enabling interconnectivity and physical interaction with physical entities.
 IoT establishes the foundation upon which physical data is continuously gathered and transmitted.
 However, as the text discusses, IoT alone is limited to data acquisition and device connectivity.
 It does not provide mechanisms for interpreting, analyzing, or visualizing that data in a meaningful or interactive way.